Cool-Pancakes/InsEmu/README.md

 # InsEmu

-Emulate all kinds of things!
+Emulate all kinds of files!